James Long Company

 separate code files for later reliability analysis

-- Scrolls display of observational coding or physiological
+- Scrolls display of observational coding or

-data synchronized with the video tape
+physiological data synchronized with the video playback

 - Checks all phenomenon codes you enter against